-In October 2018 Jair Messias Bolsonaro was elected for a four-year term.
+In October 2018, Jair Messias Bolsonaro was elected for a four-year term.
 Bolsonaro chose the engineer Tarcísio Freitas as Minister of Infrastructure with a priority to encourage projects that can improve the logistics of the country, remove bureaucratic obstacles and reduce requirements for private sector participation in new ventures.
 A new round of elections will be held in October 2022.

 ii The role of governments in the development of the infrastructure business

 Governments usually have an important role in the development and finance of infrastructure projects, for which political will and sustained political support are needed.
 There was a global tendency in the 1980s and 1990s to diminish the role of the state, with the privatisation and concession of public services.
 In this context, between 1990 and 1994, the federal government privatised 33 state-owned companies tied to strategic sectors.

-Nevertheless, as private companies are quite often unable to compromise on their budgets during the long course of the maturation of infrastructure projects, commercial banks, multilateral agencies and export credit institutions became important financiers of infrastructure projects through project finance.
+Nevertheless, as private companies are often unable to compromise on their budgets during the long course of the maturation of infrastructure projects, commercial banks, multilateral agencies and export credit institutions became important financiers of infrastructure projects through project finance.